-2 Sections of the Lotus Drop fabric have been
+2 Sections of the Lotus Drop fabric have been sewn together to make a strip long enough for a quilt back. |

 My Lotus Pond fabrics made by Cloud 9 Fabrics arrived in the mail yesterday.
 They are so beautiful.
 I immediately stopped the project I was doing and starting working on the quilt back for my Modern Hexagon quilt.
 One thing led to another and by the end of the day, I had made backs for 3 quilts.

-Detail of hexagon quilt top
+Detail of hexagon quilt top with the 3 backing fabrics |

-Completed backing
+Completed backing |

 I found I needed to match the designs in the fabrics for all three of the quilt backs so thought I would share with you how I did that.